FrankensteinVariorum/fv-jekyll/README.md

 ## URL configuration

-The _config.yml file currently sets the base url of the site as `/fv-jekyll`, which corresponds to the path offered by GitHub pages.
+The _config.yml file currently sets the base url of the site as `/viewer`, which corresponds to the path offered by GitHub pages.

 To redeploy this site with a different base url, you must edit that attribute in configuration and do a full rebuild, as it affects not only the HTML components but also paths referenced by SCSS and JS files.

 ## Changing site content & static (non-React) assets

 + Please refer to Jekyll documentation for basic usage and structure.

++ To revise the React app, copy the built application into `_source/viewer/build`, and then run `gulp buildLocal`.
+This copies the application into the `viewer` directory (which is untracked by git) and moves static assets to the appropriate locations before running the Jekyll build process.

 + Run gulp build to build the site after changes (see Basic Commands below)